adityapribadi3/75th_ASD_50c-Crypto/README.md

 ### Readable Text from upper
 > WE ARE AUDACIOUS IN CONCEPT AND METICULOUS IN EXECUTION

-Only this two we can dechipher with Atbash decoder
+Only this two we can decipher with Atbash decoder

 From the clue we can create a matrix with 7 x 5 dimmension to a find the clarity so lets make one on spreadsheets